Chimpanzee Trekking Rwanda, Nyungwe Guide, Cost, Best Time

 Daypack: Carry at least 2 liters of water and energy snacks.

-Getting to Nyungwe Forest
+How to Get to Nyungwe Forest from Kigali

 Nyungwe Forest is located in southwestern Rwanda, near the border with Burundi and the DRC.
 The drive from Kigali takes approximately 5 to 6 hours.
 The road is paved and winds through endless hills and tea plantations, offering beautiful views of the countryside.
 For those with limited time, domestic flights are available from Kigali International Airport to Kamembe Airport.
 From Kamembe, it is a 45-minute drive to the edge of the forest.